Last Quarter on

 Moon after ascending node

-3 days after ascending node on 4 July 2026 at 07:51 in ♓ Pisces.
-The Moon is located north of the ecliptic over the following 9 days, until the lunar orbit crosses from North to South in descending node on 17 July 2026 at 00:27 in ♍ Virgo.
+3 days after ascending node on 4 July 2026 at 07:51 in ♓ Pisces the Moon is positioned north of the ecliptic over the following 9 days until the lunar crosses the ecliptic again from North to South in descending node on 17 July 2026 at 00:27 in ♍ Virgo.

 Moon before northern standstill

-8 days since the previous standstill on 28 June 2026 at 22:06 in ♐ Sagittarius when the Moon has reached South declination of ∠-27.988°, the lunar orbit is extending northward over the next 5 days to face maximum declination of ∠28.033° at the point of next northern standstill on 12 July 2026 at 15:18 in ♊ Gemini.
+8 days since the last southern standstill on 28 June 2026 at 22:06 in ♐ Sagittarius when the Moon has reached South declination of ∠-27.988° the lunar orbit is extending northward over the next 5 days to face maximum declination of ∠28.033° at the point of next northern standstill on 12 July 2026 at 15:18 in ♊ Gemini.

 Syzygy in 6 days